HuntsmanCancerInstitute/hci-bio-repository/Readme.md

 A simple script to check one or all divisions and print the number of members and projects.

+- other

+There are a few other sundry scripts for various one-off purposes and such.

+## Modules

+There are a few specific Perl library modules for working with the Catalog database file, Repository project folders on the file server, and GNomEx.
+These are fairly specific to the scripts here and unlikely of general interest.

 ## Deprecated Stuff